DynamicRecon/WarTempest/ReadMe.md

 a Software Defined Radio setup like SDR# or GNU Radio.
 Then it tries to create screen shots from the wave file data into a set of png files.

-PLEASE NOTE THIS PROJECT IS IN ACTIVE DEVELOPMENT...
+PLEASE NOTE THIS PROJECT IS EXPERIMENTAL.
+RESULTS MAY VARY.

 ##Usage